fellesverkstedet/fabricatable-machines/theory/README.md

 Server farm metaphor: Many cheap machines outperform one mega fancy machine.
 Examples: prusa, lulzbot etc.

-DIY enables scaling with sneaky comfort.
+**DIY enables scaling with sneaky comfort**.
 Example of developing a business :
-*1 Fun hobby *(I have made machine)*
+* 1 Fun hobby *(I have made machine)*
-*2 Serious hobby *(I have made good machine)*
+* 2 Serious hobby *(I have made good machine)*
-*3 Part time job *(I use my machine to make things for other people)* *4 Full time job *(my job sucked but this is awesome, now I use multiple machines to make lots of things for other people)* *5 Running a company with multiple co-workers and large capacity *(DIY is boring, lets Do It Together)*
+* 3 Part time job *(I use my machine to make things for other people)*
+* 4 Full time job *(my job sucked but this is awesome, now I use multiple machines to make lots of things for other people)*
+* 5 Running a company with multiple co-workers and large capacity *(DIY is boring, lets Do It Together)*

-It can also enable natural growth of community workshops *(Fab Labs, makerspaces, hackerspaces etc)* :
+**It can also enable natural growth of community workshops** *(Fab Labs, makerspaces, hackerspaces etc)* :
-*1 Fun hobby *(I have made machine)*
+* 1 Fun hobby *(I have made machine)*
-*2 Serious hobby *(I have made good machine)*
+* 2 Serious hobby *(I have made good machine)*
-*3 Become a part time community fabrication facilitator *(I help other people make things with my machine)* *4 Become a full time community fabrication facilitator *(I help lots of people make things with multiple machines)* *5 Running a complete Fab Lab *(we help lots of people make things with multiple machines, and take part in a global network of people collaborating and sharing knowledge)*
+* 3 Become a part time community fabrication facilitator *(I help other people make things with my machine)*
+* 4 Become a full time community fabrication facilitator *(I help lots of people make things with multiple machines)*
+* 5 Running a complete Fab Lab *(we help lots of people make things with multiple machines, and take part in a global network of people collaborating and sharing knowledge)*